dhana555std/syntheticdata/README.md

 - Work flow :
   - run `main.py` it will generate the `do` directory which contains the faker files which creates the ouput data.
+  - now run `call_faker.py` file it will generate the output data in json format.
   - generated data will be stored in `temp/output` dir as json.
-  - run `generate_inserts.py` it will generate and insert the data into the db.
+  - run `generate_inserts.py` it will generate insert statements and insert the data into the db.

 ---